-Protection: Blue Dots and community centres UNHCR supports government and local authorities so that refugees have accurate information and access to available services.
+Protection (including in Blue Dots and community centres) UNHCR supports government and local authorities so that refugees have access to accurate information on available services.
 Blue Dots are support hubs that bring together critical protection services and information for refugees fleeing the war in Ukraine, with a particular focus on helping those at greatest risk.
 These include unaccompanied and separated children, people with disabilities, older people, cases of suspected trafficking, survivors of gender-based violence and refugees from minority backgrounds.
-Established by UNHCR and UNICEF with local authorities and partners along major crossing points, reception sites, and urban centres, Blue Dots provide a safe space, support and referrals for health care, education, psychosocial support, legal aid provided by key legal actors and pro bono lawyers and more.
+Established by UNHCR and UNICEF with local authorities and partners along major crossing points, reception sites and urban centres, Blue Dots provide a safe space, support and referrals for health care, education, psychosocial support, legal aid provided by key legal actors and pro bono lawyers and more.
 In cities, UNHCR has set up Blue Dots linked to the cash enrolment centres, to identify persons at heightened risk.
-Building on this approach, UNHCR has opened inclusive community centres in Rzeszow and in Lublin together with a partner organization.

-Protection Information and Communication with Refugge Community To address critical gaps in information, UNHCR has quickly set up and regularly updates a Poland page on UNHCR HELP website for refugees, which has become the most visited page on the website, including from within Ukraine.
+Building on this approach, UNHCR is opening inclusive community centres in Warsaw, Rzeszow and Lublin.
+Information and Communication with refugee community To address critical gaps in information, UNHCR has quickly set up and regularly updates a Poland page on the UNHCR HELP website for refugees, which has become the most visited page on the website, including from within Ukraine.
 The page includes a child-friendly section in English, Polish and Ukrainian.
-UNHCR has developed and circulates practical, safety and legal information to refugees at border points, in reception centres and urban areas, in the form of leaflets, posters, digital materials, social media and via apps like Telegram, which are widely used by people from Ukraine.
-A UNHCR counselling line has been set up to address questions on protection and cash assistance.
+UNHCR has developed and circulates practical, safety and legal information to refugees at border points, in reception centers and urban areas, in the form of leaflets and posters, and on social media and via apps like Telegram, which people from Ukraine widely use.
+A UNHCR counselling line was set up to address questions on protection and cash assistance, operating in four languages (English, Polish, Ukrainian and Russian).
 Cash Assistance Cash assistance is one of the most efficient and effective ways to support people forced to flee, especially in fast-changing emergencies.
 Cash assistance respects the dignity of choice of refugees, allowing them to decide what they need most to support their family.
 UNHCR cash programme has now transitioned to focus on the most vulnerable refugees.
 In partnership with Santander Bank, and using BLIK as a payment method, refugees from Ukraine in Poland can receive cash quickly and safely without the need to open a bank account or having a card.
 Families can purchase goods and services from local businesses, which boosts the economy and fosters integration.

-Protection from Sexual Exploitation and Abuse (PSEA), Gender-Based Violence (GBV) and anti-trafficking UNHCR conducts awareness raising sessions on PSEA and anti-trafficking with refugees, partners and government officials through training and distribution of information, education and communication materials in English, Ukrainian, and Polish languages.
+Protection from Sexual Exploitation and Abuse (PSEA), Gender-Based Violence (GBV) and anti-trafficking UNHCR conducts awareness raising sessions on PSEA and anti-trafficking with refugees, partners and government officials through training and dissemination of information, education and communication materials in English, Ukrainian, and Polish languages.
 UNHCR is working with partners - including community-based organizations - to establish and run complaints and feedback mechanisms to prevent and end sexual exploitation and abuse, including through protection desks and protection monitoring.
 An updated referral pathway was published so that survivors of gender-based violence can get timely support.